 RAS pathway and cancer

-At Txinno Bioscience, we are developing “ULK1” inhibitor (best-in-class), “Target S” inhibitor (best-in-class), “Target I” inhibitor (best-in-class) and “Target Y“ inhibitor (first-in-class) to treat cancer patients with KRAS mutations.
+At Txinno Bioscience, we are developing “ULK1” inhibitor (best-in-class), “Target S” inhibitor (best-in-class) and “Target Y“ inhibitor (first-in-class) to treat cancer patients with KRAS mutations.

 ULK1 inhibitor and target Y inhibitor utilizing synthetic lethality to target KRAS mutated cancers